-The sanitary sewer mains in these parts of the city were installed between 1950 and 1965.
-The majority of this clay pipe is in good condition.
-The City's Public Works Department has performed a television inspection of all of the existing sewer mains.
-They inspect to identify segments where the pipe is cracked, a joint is out of alignment, or where the pipe has been damaged by tree root intrusion or other factors.
-The proposed project will repair the problem areas identified by the television inspection by replacing short segments of pipe that are cracked or where pieces of the pipe have broken away, as needed.
+The sanitary sewer mains in this area of the city were installed between 1929 and 1978.
+The majority is clay pipe and is in good condition.
+The City's Public Works Department has performed a television inspection of all of the existing sewer mains and has identified segments where the pipe is cracked, joints are out of alignment or where the pipe has been damaged by tree root intrusion or other factors.
+The proposed project will repair as needed any areas identified by the television inspection.
 With these "spot repairs", the sanitary sewer mains will be in good condition.
-The City will also undertake sanitary sewer pipe lining projects under a separate contract to improve the serviceability and life of older sanitary sewer mains.
+(Refer to Exhibits 9-11) In the future the City will also undertake sanitary sewer pipe lining projects under a separate contract to improve the serviceability and life of older sanitary sewer mains.